ghidalgo3/ghidalgo3.github.io/_drafts/2021-10-19-final-thoughts-on-FSharp.markdown

 1. What are the tooling gaps for F#?
 1. Is F# is worth it?
 What does that even mean?

+This isn't a purely academic exercise, I did write a few thousand lines of F# for a personal project so I'd consider myself intermediately proficient writing F#.

 # What are the roadblocks to start using F#?
 The answer depends on whether you're using Visual Studio / .NET Framework or .NET Core.
 I will not consider Mono or other CLR implementations or IDEs, they are out-of-scope.